 Things to do in Central London

-Along the south bank of the Thames is one the best spots to take in the city’s iconic skyline.
+One of the best spots to take in the city’s iconic skyline is the south bank of the Thames.
 Swoon at St. Paul’s, marvel at the Tate Modern chimney, gasp at Shakespeare’s Globe and schedule your arrival at Borough Market in time for lunch.

 Trendy, fun, colourful and multicultural, Brick Lane is one of the most vibrant parts of town.
 Chow down on a traditional East End ‘beigel’, watch the world go by whilst you savour a coffee, grab a vintage bargain, and buy exotic spices from the Bangladeshi supermarket.